hibernate/hibernate-orm/README.md

 To execute a task in a specific module you can either:

 1. `cd` into that module directory and execute the task
 2. name the "task path".
-For example, in order to run the tests for the _hibernate-core_ module from the root directory you could say `gradle hibernate-core:test`
+For example, in order to run the tests for the _hibernate-core_ module from the root directory you could say `gradle hibernate-core:test` or `./gradlew hibernate-core:test`

 ### Common Java related tasks